Tjøtta Municipality

-History
+Prior to its dissolution in 1965, the 326 km2 municipality was the 262nd largest by area out of the 525 municipalities in Norway.
+Tjøtta Municipality was the 423rd most populous municipality in Norway with a population of about 1,747.
+The municipality's population density was 5.4 PD/km2 and its population had decreased by 21% over the previous 10-year period.

+General information

 The municipality of Tjøtta was established in 1862 when it was separated from Alstahaug Municipality.
-Initially, Tjøtta had a population of 2,781.
-On 1 July 1917, the southeastern district of Tjøtta (population: 1,097) was separated to become the new Vevelstad Municipality, leaving Tjøtta with 2,287 inhabitants.
-On 1 July 1920 the Giskåen farm with 10 inhabitants was transferred to Vevelstad.
+Initially, Tjøtta Municipality had a population of 2,781.
+On 1 July 1917, the southeastern district of Tjøtta Municipality (population: 1,097) was separated to become the new Vevelstad Municipality, leaving Tjøtta with 2,287 inhabitants.
+On 1 July 1920 the Giskåen farm with 10 inhabitants was transferred to Vevelstad Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the part of Tjøtta located on the eastern part of the island of Alsten (population: 180) was incorporated into Leirfjord Municipality.
+On 1 January 1964, the part of Tjøtta Municipality located on the eastern part of the island of Alsta (population: 180) was incorporated into Leirfjord Municipality.
 On 1 January 1965, the Skogsholmen island area in western Tjøtta (population: 196) was incorporated into Vega Municipality.
-The rest of Tjøtta Municipality (population: 1,477) was merged with most of Alstahaug Municipality (population: 920) and the town of Sandnessjøen (population: 3,856).
+The rest of Tjøtta Municipality (population: 1,477) was merged with most of Alstahaug Municipality (population: 920) and the town of Sandnessjøen (population: 3,856) to form a new, larger Alstahaug Municipality.